-For centuries these books were considered mythology, until in 1928 the Chinese Academy of Sciences began excavations at the ancient city of Xiaotun, uncovering a multitude of oracle bones — the shoulder-blades of sacrificed oxen, used for divination, and inscribed with names that match the Shang dynasty list of emperors and kings from the ancient texts.
+For centuries these books were considered mythology, until in 1928 the Chinese Academy of Sciences began excavations at the ancient city of Xiaotun, uncovering a multitude of oracle bones.
+The shoulder-blades of sacrificed oxen, used for divination, were inscribed with names that match the Shang dynasty list of emperors and kings from the ancient texts.
 While the full accuracy of The Records and other Chinese histories is still debated, we know at least that they are grounded in reality.

 So Ancient China saw the rise and fall of three great dynasties.
 The Xia dynasty saw dramatic urban development, sophisticated bronze implements, and agricultural growth in the wake of the floods that were stopped by Lord Yu.
 The Shang dynasty saw Yinxu rise as a prosperous capital city, where archeologists have uncovered eleven royal tombs and the foundations of sprawling palaces.
 People of the Shang dynasty were intensely religious, worshiping a ‘high god’ as well as many generations of ancestors.

 The Zhou was the longest-running dynasty in China’s history, and it saw a tremendous amount of cultural evolution.
 Politically, the Zhou was a feudal dynasty, with the now-massive empire split into fiefdoms ruled by lords, with local serfs farming the land.
 The development of the well-field system, where one ninth of all crops were donated to the state, prevented famine and brought a measure of stability.